gpozzetti/dummy_user_model/README.md

 - to ask the user for his/her birthday
 - to create a countdown again in the profile page
 - bugs and security analyses:
   * IT security team is scared that this would make us vulnerable to sql injection.
+DONE
   * Some of them claim there are bugs when adding users.
+DONE
 ##

 # Priorities in order of importance: